ibm-cloud-docs/vpc/file_storage_vpc_eit.md

       ```
       {: pre}

-- [Instance metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled for the virtual server instance.
+3. Then, use the [Instance metadata service](/docs/vpc?topic=vpc-imd-about) to create a client certificate.
-   - Make a `PUT /instance_identity/v1/token` API call to get a token from metadata service to be used for subsequent calls.
+   1. Make a `PUT /instance_identity/v1/token` API request to get a token from metadata service to be used for subsequent calls.
 For more information, see [Acquiring an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-json-token).
-   - Make a `POST /instance_identity/v1/certificates` call and specify the instance identity token in the HTTP Authorization header, plus a Certificate Signing Request (as `csr` property) and a validity duration (as `expires_in` property).
+   2. Make a `POST /instance_identity/v1/certificates` request and specify the instance identity token in the HTTP Authorization header, plus a Certificate Signing Request (as `csr` property) and a validity duration (as `expires_in` property).
 The call returns a new client certificate and intermediate certificate chain that allows the client to access file shares by using IPsec Encryption in Transit.
 For more information, see [Generating an instance identity certificate by using an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-acquire-certificate).

-The {{site.data.keyword.cloud}} file service provides a [Mount Helper utility](/docs/vpc?topic=vpc-fs-mount-helper-utility) to automate these tasks.